yegor256/joined/README.md

 * `comma_before` (Boolean) (defaults to: `false`) -
   If true, adds the comma inside quotation marks (e.g. `"one," "two," and "three"`).
   If false, adds the comma outside quotation marks (e.g. `"one", "two", and "three"`).
+* `max` (Integer) (defaults to: `nil`) -
+  Maximum number of elements to show.
+If the array has more elements than this value, only the first `max` elements will be displayed, followed by ", etc.".

 See the
 [Yard docs](https://rubydoc.info/github/yegor256/joined/master/frames)